Vidimensional/describe_ec2_instances/README.md

 ```

 ## Docker
-Maybe you prefer to run it using a container (so you don't have to install Python and/or its libraries).
+If you prefer to run it using a container (so you don't have to install Python and/or its libraries).

+You can find it on
 ```
 $ docker run -it -e AWS_SECRET_ACCESS_KEY="<AWS_SECRET_ACCESS_KEY>" -e "AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID>" vidimensional/describe_ec2_instances ${INSTANCE_ID}
 ```